 However, mobile may not be your only issue.
-What we’ve learned while working with over 45 companies, is that most will wait 7-10 years before they consider replacing their intranet.
-Intranets need regular maintenance and upgrades to keep them useable and useful over that many years.
-While we know that building a new intranet is a substantial investment in both time and money; we also know that when presented with a slow, buggy interface, employees will avoid using it.
+What we’ve learned while working with over 200 companies, is that most will wait 7-10 years before they consider replacing their intranet.
+Intranets need regular maintenance and upgrades to keep them usable and useful over many years.
+While we know that building new intranet solutions is a substantial investment in both time and money; we also know that when presented with a slow, buggy interface, employees will avoid using it.

 Be sure to have a regular maintenance plan for your existing intranet and budget resources for a replacement when advances in technology make it necessary.

 Intranet Solution 2: Put Someone’s Name On It

 There is a saying in journalism, “Names make news.”
 The same is true for intranets.
 Someone has to own the intranet (or a piece of it) personally for optimal success.

 Imagine an employee wading through old documents on the company intranet, looking for the vacation policy.
 They click through a couple of outdated documents before giving up and emailing HR.
 This sets the expectation that the intranet is a waste of their time.

 Buy-in doesn’t start on the consumption side but on the production side.
 What that means is, someone in the organization needs to be responsible for creating content for the intranet, managing that content, and curating it.
 We’ve found that it’s almost more important to delete old content than to create new content.
 According to a recent Gallup survey, only 32% of employees in the U.S. report being engaged at their workplace.
 Your company intranet is one touch point that can improve this metric when it’s used well.

 In larger organizations, there may be a dedicated employee (or several) responsible for the content on the intranet.
 In smaller companies, it’s still important to have a person overseeing it even if that’s just for a few hours per month.